 Chinese Flagship 4-Year Scholarships

 The University of Mississippi Chinese Flagship Program will award 4-year Flagship Scholarships to three of its most competitive incoming freshmen, the Chinese Flagship Scholars.
+These scholarships stack with UM Academic Merit scholarships.
 All applicants are eligible, if they complete high school with a 3.5 or higher core GPA (as determined by the UM admissions office) and an ACT score of 28 or higher (SAT of 1310 or higher).
 Priority will be given to students who meet one or more of the following criteria:

 - Have achieved roughly advanced proficiency

 - Have successfully completed an academic year abroad through a reputable program that includes a homestay and academic courses in Chinese, such as the National Security Language Initiative for Youth (NSLI-Y)*

 - Have completed at least 4 years of a K-12 immersion program.

 Flagship Scholars receive $8,000 per year for four years.
 Like the scholarships offered by other selective special programs, such as Honors, Croft, CME, MTEP, etc., these scholarships may be combined with most other forms of financial assistance, including Academic Excellence scholarships.